2nd meridian east

 The meridian 2° east of Greenwich is a line of longitude that extends from the North Pole across the Arctic Ocean, the Atlantic Ocean, Europe, Africa, the Southern Ocean, and Antarctica to the South Pole.

-The 2nd meridian east forms a great circle with the 178th meridian west.
+The 2nd meridian east forms a great ellipse with the 178th meridian west.

 From Pole to Pole

 Starting at the North Pole and heading south to the South Pole, the 2nd meridian east passes through: